ChenyingBao/Wei-kang-Wang.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
 title: "Cooperative Target Searching and Tracking via UCT with Probability Distribution Model"
 collection: publications
-permalink: /publication/CTST
-excerpt: 'This paper is about the number 3.
-The number 4 is left for future work.'
 date: 10-16-2016
 venue: '2016 IEEE International Conference on Digital Signal Processing (DSP)'
 paperurl: 'https://ieeexplore.ieee.org/document/7868620'